georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 * Fixed "No programs connected" showing after PHG was connected.
 * Fixed issue where the group ID would persist after switching to a different Genius Link account
 * Switched to api.geni.us api URL

+= 1.0.8 =
+* Added error check to test if group ID's are successfully being saved to Wordpress DB after submitting settings.